USDA.gov USDA.gov NRCS Home

 National Poverty Level Limitation

 Since this data is issued annually, we use the most recent data to update the Self Determination Tool.
-The other three data items are updated using data released as close to January as possible.
-For example, given availability of data, the 2020 Poverty guidelines should be used with 2019 income data; the 2019 poverty guidelines with 2018 income data, and the 2018 poverty guidelines with 2017 income data.
-Data used in the most recent update to the tool is shown in the table below.
+The Poverty Guidelines used in the most recent update to the tool is shown in the table below.

 YearFirst PersonEach Additional PersonFour Person FamilyAlaska 4 PersonHawaii 4 Person